smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 silpixa00400194-vca3   Ready    worker   31h   v1.18.2
 ```

-For the example above, the 3 VCA nodes are grouped into VCA pool labelled as `vcac-pool=silpixa00400194`.
+For the example above, the 3 VCA nodes are grouped into the VCA pool and labeled as `vcac-pool=silpixa00400194`.

 ## Node Feature Discovery (NFD)
-VCAC-A NFD manifest file `/opt/intel/openvino/k8s-nfd/nfd-vca-features` is pre-packaged in the VCAC-A system image.
-This file is mounted to `/etc/kubernetes/node-feature-discovery/features.d/` during the VCAC-A install sequence and accordingly the VCA node is labeled by *nfd-master* with these features.
+The VCAC-A NFD manifest file `/opt/intel/openvino/k8s-nfd/nfd-vca-features` is pre-packaged in the VCAC-A system image.
+This file is mounted to `/etc/kubernetes/node-feature-discovery/features.d/` during the VCAC-A install sequence and accordingly, the VCA node is labeled by *nfd-master* with these features.

 VCAC-A features that are discovered by NFD and labeled in Kubernetes can be shown when running the command:
 ```shell